h5py/h5py/docs/high/dataset.rst

         type-appropriate default value.
 Can't be changed after the dataset is created.

+        For a dataset with an array datatype, such as ``('f4', (3,))``, this is an array of the base type.
+The base type may be anything of a fixed size, including a compound type.
+Array datatypes built on variable-length strings, variable-length sequences or references do not support fill values yet.

+        .. versionchanged:: 3.17
+           Array fixed-size datatypes are supported.

     .. attribute:: external

        If this dataset is stored in one or more external files, this is a list